yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 Some devices have hardware support for AES-CCM but not AES-GCM, so they are unable to follow the foregoing recommendations regarding cipher suites.
 There are even devices that do not support public key cryptography at all, but these are out of scope entirely.

-A cipher suite using CBC (cipher block chaining) mode (e.g., TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256) MUST NOT be used unless the encrypt_then_mac extension {{!RFC 7366}} is also successfully negotiated.
+A cipher suite that operates in CBC (cipher block chaining) mode (e.g., TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256) MUST NOT be used unless the encrypt_then_mac extension {{!RFC 7366}} is also successfully negotiated.